 This manual was developed through a multi-stakeholder process coordinated by the SBTi.
 A technical advisory group of experts from industry and NGOs provided detailed input on multiple drafts.
-In addition, more than 20 companies with experience in setting SBTs were interviewed to understand best practices and develop examples.
-A draft of the manual was also released for public comment to gain additional input from stakeholders world-wide.
-This process included a webinar and in-person workshops in Washington, D.C., USA; Mumbai, India and SaoPaulo, Brazik.
-TO
+In addition, more than 20 companies with experience in setting SBTs were interviewed to understand and develop examples.
+A draft of the manual was also released for public comment to input from stakeholders world-wide.
+This process included a webinar and in-persor Washington, D.C., USA; Mumbai, India and São Paulo, Brazil. gain additional